 - 12. In the Control panel, choose the center reference point. - 13.
-Place the Selection tool cursor just outside the top-right handle of the selection.
+Place the Selection tool cursor just outside any corner handle of the selection.
 When you see the Rotate cursor, click and drag up until the cursor feedback shows 3°.